M5ez/M5ez/README.md

 	pb.value(float val)
 ```

 where `val` is a floating point value between 0 and 100.
 Check out the [Over-The-Air https update example](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) to see how the ezProgressBar object is used there.
-(You'll see that the `ez.update()` software update function accepts a pointer to an ezProgressBar instance to show its progress.)
+(You'll see that the `ez.wifi.update()` software update function accepts a pointer to an ezProgressBar instance to show its progress.)

 ## 3-button text input